 When I started thinking about the filling of these muffins the first thing that came to my mind was (of course) Nutella.
 But because I also like to use tahini and chocolate (like I do in this olive oil & banana blender cake with tahini chocolate ganache) I decided to also try a tahini-based cream.
 To my surprise, I liked the tahini and chocolate filling

 Don’t get me wrong here: I’m not saying that I didn’t like the ones with Nutella (duh), I’m just saying that the other batch was a bit more balanced and with a more complex and interesting flavor.
-If you don’t like tahini you can use natural almond or hazelnut or peanut butter.
+If you don’t like tahini you can use natural almond or hazelnut or peanut butter (with no additives and hydrogenated fat).

 How to assemble the chocolate crumble muffins